MansillaM/CodeAcademyNumberGuessingGame/README.md

 How to make it work:

-   Just run the file and follow th instructions.
+   Clone the repo, run the file and follow th instructions.
 You have to choose a difficulty and try to guess the number that is randomly generated every time.

    Here are the details for the different levels: